Xor-el/DelphiBigNumberXLib/README.md

 Conclusion
 --------------------------------------------------

-   Special Thanks to (David Miller) for creating [ClojureCLR](https://github.com/clojure/clojure-clr/) .
+   Special Thanks to the makers of [ClojureCLR](https://github.com/clojure/clojure-clr/) .